 Another wonderful benefit for women is that this grain is high in magnesium content, which is wonderful for menstrual cramps and boosting your mood.

-I like the addition of beans in this vegan farro recipe to help you get your daily hearty dose of fiber, protein, immune boosting antioxidant and mineral content in your diet.
+I like the addition of beans in this vegan farro recipe for your daily hearty dose of fiber, protein, immune-boosting antioxidants, and minerals.
 Feel free to mix up the additions, as other chopped veggies can work quite well, too.

 Some ideas might include sun-dried tomatoes, radishes, arugula, orange sections, mushrooms, kale, peppers, or tomatoes…adding nuts like walnuts, and fresh herbs like mint.